100s of resources and a brand new IA: How open card sorting saved the day

 So, what next?

 While I’m pretty happy with the results of this open sort, I’m not 100% ready to put this on our site tomorrow.
-To start with, I think it would also be great to get on the phone with a few users to do either a heuristic type test — 'How does this look to you?
+To start with, I think it would also be great to get on the phone with a few users to do either a heuristic type test — ‘How does this look to you?
 Are we missing anything?” — as well as some task-based tests with a prototype.
-And I plan on running a tree test to establish how easy it is for our intended audience to naviagate the taxonomy while completing common tasks.
+And I plan on running a tree test to establish how easy it is for our intended audience to navigate the taxonomy while completing common tasks.

 I may even write these studies up as well.